uber/cadence/docs/visibility-on-elasticsearch.md

 There are dynamic configs to control ElasticSearch visibility features:
 - `system.advancedVisibilityWritingMode` is an int property to control how to write visibility to data store.
-`0` means do not write to advanced data store,
+`"off"` means do not write to advanced data store,
-`1` means only write to advanced data store,
+`"on"` means only write to advanced data store,
-`2` means write to both DB (Cassandra or MySQL) and advanced data store
+`"dual"` means write to both DB (Cassandra or MySQL) and advanced data store
 - `system.enableReadVisibilityFromES` is a boolean property to control whether Cadence List APIs should use ES as source or not.